petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-5-users-and-permissions/managing-and-organizing-clarity-users.md

 ---
 # Managing and Organizing Clarity Users

 The primary concern of user management is controlling access to content and platform features.
-When done right, users are granted access only to the resources and applications necessary for their responsibilities.So far, Clarity's team members have been created, but their roles and permissions need to be set.
+When done right, users are granted access only to the resources and applications necessary for their responsibilities.
+So far, Clarity's team members have been created, but their roles and permissions need to be set.

 At Clarity, each user has different responsibilities in developing the enterprise website.
 Here, we'll take a closer look at the different types of users involved, their roles, the groups they belong to, and the responsibilities they have for the site.
 But first, let's review how roles and permissions work.